Phil Libin exits General Catalyst for All Turtles, a new AI ‘startup studio’

 All Turtles, as the new company is called, is not your traditional startup incubator.
 In an interview with TechCrunch earlier, Libin (whose other co-founders are Jessica Collier (Product Design) and Jon Cifuentes (Research and Operations) described it as “startup studio”, more akin to Netflix’s push to develop original content than to 500 Startups.
 It will start out with locations in San Francisco, New York and Paris.

-The idea with All Turtles is not necessarily to seek out fully-formed businesses, but to find and develop interesting concepts en route to them possibly becoming businesses (or at least good ideas that other businesses might like to buy), with people and startups collaborating together to collectively grow.
+The idea with All Turtles is not necessarily to seek out fully formed businesses, but to find and develop interesting concepts en route to them possibly becoming businesses (or at least good ideas that other businesses might like to buy), with people and startups collaborating together to collectively grow.
 (This is also where the “All Turtles” name comes from: an apocryphal story about how the world is formed on the back of other’s work, that it’s a group effort in the end.)

 This is not Libin’s first attempt to foster a group of AI startups: last year, after he parted ways with Evernote, Libin joined General Catalyst and kicked off a new project there to find, fund and grow startups building bots — tools that chatted with you, a human, using conversational artificial intelligence, to help you find information, solve a problem, order a sofa, and much more.